 Is your product or service, for example, more effective, cheaper, of higher quality, more pleasant or simpler than that of your competitors?
 Do you make buying easier for the customer?
-You will get the best insight when you conduct a market survey and a competitor analysis.
-The most genuine feedback about your product will come from your potential customers.
-However, an opinion poll does not always necessarily tell the whole truth about customers' buying habits.
+You will get the best insight when you conduct a market survey and a different about your business idea?

+How will you stand out from the